Exterior 12v transformer, 10w, IP44

 a black polycarbonate boxes.
 Each transformer has a self-resetting thermal cut-off

-to protect against overload, 1.2m mains input cable and 1.2m 12v output cable for
+to protect against overload, 2 meter Primary input cable with two pin plug and 1 meter secondary output cable for

 Low voltage transformer loading example